robert-alfwar/markdown-cv/index.md

 __Founder__, *Alfwar Data*, Stockholm
 - **Independent Consultant**:
     - As an independent consultant, Taking on multiple roles and responsibilities to meet the diverse needs of my clients.
-    - I have provided services to customers in various sectors including telecommunications, IoT, B2B, B2C, insurance companies, and education.
-    - My work has span across different domains, allowing me to leverage a wide range of skills and expertise.
+    - My work has span across different domains as IoT, B2B, B2C, insurance companies, and education.
+Allowing me to leverage a wide range of skills and expertise.

 - **Backend Development**:
     - Multiple NodeJS backend developer projects, both standalone and in AWS serverless architecture, utilizing frameworks such as OpenAPI, ElasticSearch, and ExpressJS.